Helen Repa: Later life

-Repa sat for only one interview concerning her actions on July 24th, 1915, for Western Electric News on July 28th.
+Repa sat for only one interview concerning her actions on July 24, 1915, for Western Electric News on July 28.
 Her account was printed in the August edition under the name "Experiences of a Hawthorne Nurse."
 Her actions were greatly praised by medical personnel.
 Head doctor W.A.
 Lucas would write of Repa, "There is one girl…who deserves all the credit that anyone could give her, and that's Miss Repa…That girl did a day's work that ought not to be forgotten."

 Many heroes of the Eastland Disaster were later rewarded with a six-pointed star-shaped badge, given out by Cook County Coroner Peter M. Hoffman.
 Repa never received one.
+Only one woman was awarded a badge, Chicago police detective Alice Clement.
 She quit Western Electric soon after the disaster, she was not listed in the staff of the Hawthorne Works hospital in 1916.
 By 1919, she had become a director at The Nurses Alumnae Association of St. Mary of Nazareth, but for unknown reasons, she moved to Groveton, Texas, after 1920.
 There, she met her husband, former World War I soldier Frank Tomek, they had one child, Frank Jr, in 1922.

-Katerina Strnad died in 1928, likely causing Repa and her family to move back to Chicago, which they did by 1930.
-She now lived as Helen Repa Tomek.
-Records show she was no longer working as a nurse, likely living as a mother and housewife.
+Sometime in the mid-1920s, Repa returned to Chicago, now going as Helen Repa Tomek.
+She took care of her mother Katarina until her death from acute kidney inflammation in 1928.
+In the 1930s during the Great Depression, she worked as a staff nurse at Oak Forest Infirmary in Oak Forest, Illinois.

 In 1937, she was diagnosed with breast cancer.
 Despite surgery to remove it, it spread to the stomach, a death sentence in the era.
-Helen Repa died of stomach carcinoma on 21 November, 1938, at the age of 54, surrounded by family.
-Her passing attracted only a brief mention in the American Journal of Nursing, with no mention of the Eastland Disaster.
+Helen Repa died of stomach carcinoma on 21 November 1938, at the age of 54, surrounded by family at home.
+Her death attracted only a brief mention in the American Journal of Nursing, with no mention of the Eastland Disaster.
 Frank Tomek would live until 1954.
 Frank Jr would live until 1996.